HOW DO I SUBMIT AN AGENDA REQUEST?

 When we receive an agenda request, we set out to identify some key criteria by asking the following questions:

 - Is there an identifiable and sufficiently pervasive need to improve GAAP?
 In other words, what improvement is needed?
 And what’s the extent to which it affects users, preparers, auditors, and others?

 - Are there technically feasible solutions and are the perceived benefits of those solutions likely to justify the expected costs of change?
 This is an important consideration, as we want to make sure we use our time efficiently and effectively on the highest priority projects that we will be able to complete.

-- Does this issue have an identifiable scope?
+- Is there an identifiable scope?
 Can we effectively identify the scope of the potential project?

-Please provide contact information including name and email when submitting so the FASB staff can follow-up with you on your request.
+Please provide contact information including your name and email address with your submission so the FASB staff can follow-up with you on your request.

-To help us in evaluating your request in a timely manner, the following information is helpful to provide to the FASB staff:
+To help the FASB staff evaluate your request in a timely manner, providing the following information is helpful:

-- Identify the portion of the Accounting Standards Codification or the Statement of Financial Accounting Concepts that is the subject of the request
+- Reference the Accounting Standards Codification or the Statement of Financial Accounting Concepts that is the subject of the request

 - State in sufficient detail the reason or reasons for the request, the pervasiveness of the issue, and relevant perceived costs and expected benefit considerations